 Cardinal Wiseman Catholic School has been successful in our application for the Quality Mark + award from ACE (Association for Character Education).
-We are one of only 15 secondary schools nationally and one of only three schools in Birmingham to have received this prestigious award.
+We are one of only a small number of secondary schools nationally and one of only few schools in Birmingham to have received this prestigious award.
 This award clearly shows that as a school we focus on developing well-rounded individuals.
 Please visit our website to see the full report.